carpentries-incubator/julia-novice/_episodes/02-REPL.md

 She gets back to normal mode by pressing backspace.

 Another useful mode is the shell mode that can be entered by pressing <kbd>;</kbd>.
+The prompt has now changed to shell.
-It can be used to use commands of the underlying shell, but don't confuse it with an actual shell: Special shell syntax like piping won't work.
+It can be used to issue commands of the underlying shell, but don't confuse it with an actual shell: Special shell syntax like piping won't work.
 > ## Hello shell mode
 > Use the shell mode to start nano and save your first `.jl` file {: .challenge}

-Finally there is the package mode that is enetered with <kbd>]</kbd> which is used for package management, which will be covered later on.
+Finally there is the package mode that is entered with <kbd>]</kbd> which is used for package management, which will be covered later on.

 {% include links.md %}